 (d) Major ions content is expressed in mg L–1 (milligram per litre).

 Aerosol observations of volumetric quantities, i.e. the amount of substance in a volume of air, are reported for STP.
 These may refer to a particle number concentration (cm–3), an area concentration (m2 m–3, or m–1) or a mass concentration (µg m–3).
 Aerosol optical depth is a dimensionless quantity.
+Absorption coefficient is expressed in m–1.

 16.1.3 Measurement principles and techniques